Allen, Muhlenberg and Monroe Counties report new COVID-19 cases.

 BOWLING GREEN, Ky.
 (WBKO) -

-ACHD reported Allen County added 2 confirmed positive cases of COVID-19 and now has had a total of 202 cases reported since the start of the COVID-19 Outbreak.
+ACHD reported Allen County confirmed no positive cases of COVID-19 and has had a total of 202 cases reported since the start of the COVID-19 Outbreak.

-Muhlenberg County Health Department reports 2 additional confirmed plus 1 new probable cases of Coronavirus COVID-19.
+Muhlenberg County Health Department reports 1 additional confirmed case of Coronavirus COVID-19.

-The Monroe County Health Department is investigating one additional confirmed case of COVID-19.
+The Monroe County Health Department is investigating 6 new additional confirmed cases of COVID-19.

 There have been two deaths reported from COVID-19.